 Used on negotiators who travel long distances.

-The trick is to start negotiations while the negotiator’s concentration is impeded due to jet lag or fatigue.
+The first of the dirty tricks in negotiation is to start meetings while the negotiator’s concentration is impeded due to jet lag or fatigue.
 A variation on the theme is to ‘entertain’ the newly arrived traveller, ensuring there is even less chance to catch up on much needed rest before negotiations begin.
 It is particularly difficult to refuse hospitality.

 Research by airlines and medical schools indicates that jet lag seriously impairs judgement.
 Leading airlines recommend travellers allow a quarter of a day for each hour of time zone change to recuperate from the effects of jet lag.
 More information can be found in ‘The Flyer’s Handbook’ (Pan Books).